Zuri stomped forward, Melchior’s house silhouetted against the late afternoon sunlight behind, and grabbed the Cresta by his bio-suit. “Where is she?”

 “My father is coming; I best meet him.”
 He scattered the clay pieces.

-Abbas offered a quick nod of acknowledgement and then stared at his son.
+Abbas offered a quick nod of acknowledgment and then stared at his son.
 “Where have you been?”

 The soldier lifted his hand like a benevolent referee.
 “Don’t be too hard on him.
 Been trying this long while to put the thing back together, but it’s a lost cause; he knows now.
 So, he’ll pay restitution and be done with the fear and guilt of it.”